Skip to main content

 Nolah Signature: Best Memory Foam Mattress for Side Sleepers

-We chose the Nolah Signature as our Best Memory Foam Mattress for Side Sleepers because of its unique zoned AirFoamICE layer, designed to distribute body weight evenly to ease tension and relieve shoulder and hip pressure.
+We chose the Nolah Signature as our Best Memory Foam Mattress for Side Sleepers because of its unique zoned AirFoamICE layer, which distributes body weight evenly to ease tension and relieve shoulder and hip pressure.
 Specifically designed for side sleepers, the bed aims to align the spine while contouring your body.
-For more mattresses that work for this sleeping position, check out our story on the best mattress for side sleepers.

 Nolah Signature